-Please refer to note 2(c) to the condensed interim financial statements for the three months ended March 31, 2018, for detailed information on the adoption of IFRS 9.
+Please refer to note 2(j) to the financial statements for the year ended December 31, 2018, for detailed information on the adoption of IFRS 9.

-The Company will now classify its cash, other receivables and trade payable and accrued liabilities at amortized cost; its marketable securities (excluding warrants) as fair value through other comprehensive income ("FVTOCI") and its warrants as fair value through profit and loss ("FVTPL").
+The Company now classifies its cash, other receivables and trade payable and accrued liabilities at amortized cost; its marketable securities (excluding warrants) as fair value through other comprehensive income ("FVTOCI") and its warrants as fair value through profit and loss ("FVTPL").
 Fair value movements and gains or losses realized on the sale of financial assets at FVOCI will not be reclassified to the statement of income.
-IFRS 9 is not expected to have a material effect on the Company's financial statements.
+The adoption of IFRS 9 is did not have a material effect on the Company's financial statements.

 IFRS 16, Leases, specifies how an IFRS reporter will recognize, measure, present and disclose leases.
 The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
 Lessors continue to classify leases as operating or finance, with IFRS 16's approach to lessor accounting substantially unchanged from its predecessor, IAS 17 Leases.
 The standard was issued in January 2016 and is effective for annual periods beginning on or after January 1, 2019.
-The Company has no leases as at March 31, 2018, and therefore believes that IFRS 16 won't have a material effect on the Company's financial statements